 Ample Guitar M Lite II

-Ample Guitar M Lite II is a free acoustic guitar simulation software that has a very realistic feel to it, even when compared to more expensive pieces of software and it’s by far my favorite acoustic guitar VST.
+Ample Guitar M Lite II is a free acoustic guitar simulation, or virtual instrument, software that has a very realistic feel to it, even when compared to more expensive pieces of software and it’s by far my favorite acoustic guitar VST.

 It sounds absolutely fantastic, while also giving you the option to add some effects.
 You can even double the guitar with the simple press of a button, which will add width and body to the sound.